alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 This document shows a list of bugs/improvements done in Microsoft Q&A. Those are a combination of internal feedback, customer feedback, and our own testing.

+## August 3, 2020

+- When suspending a user in the moderator tab twice it removes the suspension
+- When selecting an option from Advanced Visibility, the UI does not show the selection made by the user before posting the comment
+- Advanced visibility selection is not displayed in the UI when coming back to the Advanced Visibility modal
+- Can convert private comments to answers
+- Accessibility bugs

 ## July 20, 2020

 - Editor issues fixed: